yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 RUN wget --output-document=app/models/index.ann https://deepfood.s3-us-west-2.amazonaws.com/tree_5.ann
 RUN pip install -r requirements.txt
 ```
-The first line inherits the docker file from [tiangolo/uvicorn-gunicorn](https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-starlette) wich takes care of running the server.
+The first line inherits the docker file from [tiangolo/uvicorn-gunicorn](https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-starlette) which takes care of running the server.
 The rest copy the code into the image, installs requirements and **downloads the models from s3**.
 to build and run the image
 ```shell
 docker build -t myimage ./